When you’re self-employed you probably want to get paid.

 But let’s stay on point here lol.

 How do most people take money from their business for personal expenses?

 Or simply transferring money whenever they need it.

-Some I have personally worked with have made transfers as many as 3-4 times a week.
+Some people I have worked with have made transfers as many as 3-4 times a week.

 That is a horrible way to pay yourself no matter how you look at it, but not uncommon.